 In the Positioning w/ Manual Data Input, Program Run Single Block, and Program run, full sequence operating modes, the control stops the program run before an NC block in which two objects monitored for collision would approach each other within a distance of less than 5 mm is executed.
 In this case, the control displays an error message naming the two objects causing collision.
 If you have selected a screen layout in which the collision objects are on the right, then the control additionally marks the colliding objects in red.

-The machine tool builder has various options for configuring the Dynamic Collision Monitoring (DCM) function.
-Depending on the machine, the NC program will be continued without an error message despite a detected collision, but the tool will be stopped at the last position without collision.
-If the NC program enables a new position without collision, the control resumes the machining operation and positions the tool at that position.
-This configuration of the Dynamic Collision Monitoring (DCM) function results in movements that are not defined in the program.
-This process takes place no matter whether collision monitoring is active or inactive.
+The machine manufacturer has various options for configuring Dynamic Collision Monitoring (DCM (option 40)).
+Depending on the machine, the control can continue with the NC program without an error message despite the detected collision.
+The control stops the tool at the last position without a collision and continues the NC program from this position.
+This configuration of DCM results in movements that are not defined in the program.

+This behavior occurs no matter whether collision monitoring is active or inactive.
 There is a danger of collision during these movements!

-- ▶ Refer to your machine manual. - Check the behavior at the machine.
+- Refer to your machine manual. - ► Check the behavior at the machine.